 D1.
 Are there free and independent media?
 3 / 4

 Freedom of expression is constitutionally guaranteed, and the government generally respects press freedom in practice.
-However, the government owns the sole local television station, and the opposition faces some restrictions on access to it, particularly around elections.
-Defamation is a criminal offence that can potentially carry a prison sentence.
+However, the state owns the sole local television station, and the opposition faces some restrictions on access to it, particularly around elections.
+Defamation is a criminal offense that can potentially carry a prison sentence.
 Some journalists reportedly self-censor in order to avoid pressure from government officials.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4

 Freedom of religion is constitutionally protected and generally respected in practice.
-However, Rastafarians face employment and other forms of discrimination on the basis of their beliefs.
+However, Rastafarians face barriers to employment and other disadvantages as a result of their beliefs.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 4 / 4

 The government generally respects academic freedom.